 They can also split the time, or stagger leave and pay.

-If you employ both parents, and they reach 26 weeks of employment by the end of the 15th week before the due date then they are eligible for Shared Parental Pay.
+If both parents work for the same employer, and they reach 26 weeks of employment by the end of the 15th week before the due date then they are eligible for Shared Parental Pay.

 They must also: